ehmicky/unix-permissions/README.md

 Permission type used by Node.js [`fs.chmod()`](https://nodejs.org/api/fs.html#fs_fs_chmod_path_mode_callback).

-It is the same as `octal` but as a decimal number.
+It is the same as `octal` except:

+- as a decimal number.
+- no operator can be used.

 <!-- eslint-disable line-comment-position, no-inline-comments, no-magic-numbers -->